kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 #### Beta

 - Gather feedback from developers and surveys
-- Resolove the following issues
+- Resolve the following issues
   - Scheduler does not guarantee to pick up the same node for the Pod after the restart
   - If Scheduler picks up another node for the Pod after the restart, devices are unnecessarily left on the original nodes (Composable DRA controller needs to have the function to detach a device automatically if it is not used by a Pod for a certain period of time)